Analog vs Digital Mammography Systems

 Sum Up – Analog vs Digital Mammography Machines

 When choosing which type of mammography machine you want, you should consider the advantages and disadvantages and weigh them up against your needs.
-The main takeaway, however, is that if you have a decent budget, you should aim for a digital mammography machine.

 Furthermore, with analog you will probably need a CR as well, which is an extra piece of equipment to purchase and maintain.
+An additional cost.

 You can also get to know us better on our Youtube channel.
+We have quite a few videos talking about mammos and other modalities.